darccau/old-unchained/content/posts/why-use-an-terminal-based-workflow.md

 distributions, it's knowed to be much efficient during write process due keybindins configurations that allow an development processes without the use o mouse and custom movimentation.
-Even work on terminal the lastest version of this family of editors can use the most recently plugins of the GUI editors using the lSP servers.
+Even work on terminal the lastest version of this editors family can use the most recently plugins that GUI editors are using.

+# Tasks Management
+For managin tasks, i chose an tool called "taskwarrior", this allow me schedule my weekly tasks.